apache/apisix/docs/en/latest/plugins/body-transformer.md

 )
 ```

-Create a route with `body-transformer` that uses the template:
+Create a Route with `body-transformer` that uses the template:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT \